-Applications will be available in the online Go Smart portal on March 15, 2021.
-There will be two grant application deadlines for this category: Monday, May 3, 2021 and Monday, October 4, 2021.
+Applications will be available in the online Go Smart portal on September 8, 2021.
+The final grant application deadline for this category is Monday, October 4, 2021.
 New users in the Go Smart portal will need to create a profile before moving to the grant application form.

 The following questions and documents will be required for the application:

 In addition to contact information, you will be asked to submit your organization’s mission statement, an organizational history, and both an EIN and DUNS number.

 Additionally, you will be required to submit a project budget and artist work samples that demonstrate the talent of the artist(s) involved in the project.

 Arts Council staff will review applications for eligibility and completeness.
 Eligible applications will be reviewed by a panel of community leaders and arts professionals.
 Applicants will be informed of funding decisions after grant recommendations are approved by the North Carolina Arts Council board and the Secretary of the Department of Natural and Cultural Resources in August.